 - Softened Butter In addition to the brown butter, I like to use softened butter.
 Using brown butter certainly brings a delightful flavor to these cookies, but they are, at their heart, a chocolate chip cookie.
 I don’t want to overpower the flavor of the chocolate with too much of the brown butter flavor.
 It’s there to enhance, not dominate.

 - Flour This recipe uses a combination of all-purpose flour and cake flour, which makes for a light and fluffy cookie that won’t fall apart easily (good news for you dunkers).
 If you don’t have cake flour, you can fake it!
 Measure out 1 ½ cups of all-purpose flour and remove 2 ½ tbs.
 Replace it with 2 ½ tbs of cornstarch.
 Tah-dah 🎉

 - Chocolate.
 Chocolate.
 Chocolate.
 I use three different types of chocolate, which results in a multi-layered, dang-this-is-amazing, chocolate chip cookie experience that will make your mouth sooo happy.
 I only had one cup of semisweet chocolate chips when I started the recipe, but I had a bar of dark chocolate and a bar of bittersweet chocolate.
 I just chopped them up and added them in.
-Use what you have, but I highly recommended this combination of chocolates.
+Milk chocolate would also be great.

 - Sugar I use brown sugar for a chewier cookie and white granulated sugar for those amazing crispy edges.

 - Vanilla You can use vanilla bean paste or extract.
 I like the bold vanilla flavor and the flecks of vanilla that you get with the paste, but if you don’t have it, don’t let it stop you from making cookies.
-Use vanilla extract.
+Use what you prefer.

 This recipe makes 36 medium sized cookies or 70 tiny ones.
 I like the tiny ones because they make me feel like a giant, in a good way.